dewiweb/scenic/doc/examples/shared-video/README.txt

 Launch milhouse:
  $ lunch -g ./milhouse-shared-video.lunch

-Compile the app and run it:
+Compile the osg and clutter versions of the app and run it:
  $ make
+Run the osg verson:
- $ ./run
+ $ ./run sharedvideoexample
+Run the osg verson:
+ $ ./clutterrun sharedvideoexample

 Where to find more examples:
  * In the SPIN Framework: src/spin/SharedVideoTexture.cpp and include/SharedVideoTexture.h